Much care has gone into making sure our beans are top quality. We beg you: DON’T SCREW IT UP NOW!

-Coffee knowledge has come a long way since the Ninth Century when, legend has it, a goat-herder discovered the beans in Ethiopia.
+Coffee knowledge has come a long way since the Ninth Century when, legend has it, a goat-herder named Kaldi discovered the beans in Ethiopia.
 Long gone are the days of coffee purveyors pushing percolators, flavored coffee and tablespoons.
-The coffee industry has evolved and so too have brewing methods, measuring tools and our recommendations.
+The coffee industry has evolved and so to have brewing methods, measuring tools and our recommendations.

 We still believe that coffee taste is very personal.
 One person’s watery brew can be another’s mud.
 And one’s small cup may be another’s Big Gulp.
 We suggest using our recommendations as a starting point and then adjusting to your personal taste.

 - Freshness.
 Use beans roasted in the past two weeks.

 - Storing.
 Store coffee in air-tight, moisture-free containers that block light.
 Do not store in fridge or freezer.
 Tightly rolling our retail bag down and keeping it in the cupboard is fine.